fermyon/verman-plugin/README.md

 # Installation

-The trigger is installed as a Spin plugin.
-It can be installed from a release or build.

 ## Install the latest version of the plugin

-The latest stable release of the command trigger plugin can be installed like so:
+The latest stable release of the OTel plugin can be installed like so:

 ```sh
 spin plugins update